metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 It's recommended to read up to date version of this document which is located on `develop` branch [here][contributing develop]

-Following two pages below explain general starting guidelines regarding open source
+The following two pages below explain general starting guidelines regarding open source

 - [How to contribute to open source][contribute to open source]
 - [Open Source Contribution Etiquette][open source etiquette]